yoolk/has_qrcode/README.md

     $ rake qrcode:generate[model_name,scope_name,scope_value]
     $ rake qrcode:generate[Article,by_author,Chamnap] # generate qrcode images for Article posted by author, Chamnap.

+### Testing

+In your rails application in test environment, add `stub_request: true` in your `config/aws.yml` on `test:` section so that it won't send any real requests to amazon.

+To turn off the callback that generates qrcode images, call one of the followings in your spec support helper.

+  - Listing.skip_callback(:save, :after, :generate_qrcode)
+  - Listing.reset_callbacks(:save)

 ### TODO
 - Add more specs